Adult-Gerontology Acute Care Nurse Practitioner: Intensivist Focus

 - Burn Care Units

-- Intensivist Care Units
+- Cardiovascular Intensive Care Units

 How will Vanderbilt Prepare You?

 With the increase in patient acuity in intensive care units, Adult-Gerontology Acute Care Nurse Practitioners (AG-ACNPs) are partnering with Critical Care physicians to provide state-of-the-art patient care.
-Within the AG-ACNP program at Vanderbilt, an AG-ACNP Intensivist focus has been designed to meet this new demand for AG-ACNP’s.
+Within the AG-ACNP specialty at Vanderbilt, an AG-ACNP Intensivist focus has been designed to meet this new demand for AG-ACNP’s.
 The focus of the AG-ACNP Intensivist track is to provide the necessary clinical experiences and pathophysiological background so that graduates will be well prepared to join critical care intensivists teams.
-Vanderbilt’s program unique feature is the pairing of School of Nursing AG-ACNP faculty with Critical Care physicians to provide advanced critical care didactic, ICU clinical rotations, and highly sophisticated critical care simulations.
+Vanderbilt’s specialty's unique feature is the pairing of School of Nursing AG-ACNP faculty with critical care physicians to provide advanced critical care didactic, ICU clinical rotations, and highly sophisticated critical care simulations.
 Students have the opportunity to rotate through five intensive care units including the SICU, MICU, NeuroICU, CVICU and the Burn Unit.
 Within each rotation students are mentored in diagnosing and managing complex patients and guided in the development and refinement of their own clinical skills.

-Through this program:
+Through this specialty:

 - Your curriculum will include the AG-ACNP content with additional coursework in advanced diagnostics and therapeutics in the critically ill.